canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 Because all of the source code of OSS is openly published, anyone – including “black hat hackers” – can examine the code for security holes.
 In particular, malicious attackers can observe where OSS software shares the same design, code base, or architecture as software that may have known security vulnerabilities. ([source](https://www.igi-global.com/book/handbook-research-open-source-software/494))

 Of course, one must weigh this drawback against the aforementioned security benefits.
 In many cases, malicious hackers can still obtain access to the source code of closed-source software where non-disclosure agreements, company ethics procedures, or vendor security mechanisms fail.
-Whereas closed-source software security depends on an attempt to maintain an information imbalance between the “white hats” (computer security analysts) and the “black hats” (malicious computer hackers) , OSS software security depends upon an open competitive process of finding and closing security holes.
+Or they can disassemble the closed binary and analyze it to identify potential flaws.
+Whereas closed-source software security depends on an attempt to maintain an information imbalance between the “white hats” (computer security analysts) and the “black hats” (malicious computer hackers), OSS software security depends upon an open competitive process of finding and closing security holes.
 The models rely on different strategies, and each has its particular risks that an organization must weigh and consider.

 #### Loss of Control over Software Management

 The ease and no-cost option of downloading OSS from the internet, and instantly installing it, can create an attractive proposition for employees to side-step procurement processes altogether.
 This creates two problems: first, employees may contractually commit the company or government organization to the terms of the software licence without management even becoming aware of this fact; and second, losing track of what software is running on employee workstations makes systems security management more difficult.
 However, this systems management issue subsists whether or not a company or organization chooses to make use of OSS.

+The same is true for source code modified or mixed without proper oversight, including through an external contractor, legal risks may arise around intellectual property (copyright and licence).
+It is important to ensure legal compliance with the Copyright Act and make sure such activities are integrated and planned in the software development lifecycle.

+#### Other Risks and Drawbacks

+##### Costs

+OSS may require additional development to enable integration with an existing proprietary environment.
+Support and maintenance costs may outweigh those of the proprietary solutions and include "hidden" commitments.
+A full assessment of the total cost of ownership will help to mitigate this risk.

+##### In-house Expertise

+Those considering using and developing open source "in-house" must ensure that they have the right level of expertise to manage it effectively.
+Staff are often traditionally trained in using proprietary software so the introduction of new open source solutions may require retraining.

+##### Supplier Availability

+Large system integrators may be reluctant to propose open source solutions which may generate less revenue and not be aligned with their product or skill set.

+##### Rate of Change

+Some open source projects evolve rapidly with short release cycles, which can require more work to deploy the updates to the users.
+On the other side, some projects can have a very slow rate of change attributed by a lack of participation by the community (users, vendors...).
+This is why it is important to carefully assess the level of activity of a given community if we envision relying on it in some ways.

+##### International Agreements

+Some international interoperability agreements may include clauses that prevent use of OSS components.

 ### Best Practices for OSS Use